buildkite-plugins/docker-buildkite-plugin/README.md

 Whether to automatically mount the `buildkite-agent` binary from the host agent machine into the container.

-Set to `true` if you want to enable and are sure that the binary running in the agent is compatible with the container's architecture and environment (for example, don't try to mount the OS X or Widnows agent binary in a container running linux).
+Set to `true` if you want to enable and are sure that the binary running in the agent is compatible with the container's architecture and environment (for example, don't try to mount the OS X or Windows agent binary in a container running linux).
 If enabled in Windows agents your pipeline, step or agent **must have the `BUILDKITE_AGENT_BINARY_PATH` environment variable defined** with the executable to mount in the (Windows) agent.

 Default: `false`